SuicidalInsanity/KerbinSide_BAD-T/KerbinSide_BAD-T/ReadMe.txt

 This pack also comes with one premade arena for 1v1 or 2v2 dogfights.
 This arena features 2 runways, divided into A and B for easy setup of craft.

 Crater Fleet Carrier Group:
 A pair of WWII vintage aircaft carriers a few kilometers apart.
 Carriers are wide enough to permit a pair of aircraft to takeoff from each carrier simultaneously.
 However, secondary crafts will need to be placed manually.
-Carrier flight decks are short and close to the surcafe of the ocean.
+Carrier flight decks are short and close to the surface of the ocean.
 Craft lacking short takeoff distances or fast climb rates are not recommended.
 Runway Length: 260m
 Takeoff orientation:
 	A -->     <-- B